-In Pennsylvania, residences that may care for your loved one with dementia fall under two categories: “personal care homes” and “assisted living residences.”
-There are about 20 times more personal care homes in Pennsylvania than assisted living residences.
-Very broadly, both provide food and shelter for residents who are older, have a physical disability, and/or have mental illness or an intellectual disability (including, under specific circumstances described below, Alzheimer’s disease and related dementia).
-The difference is in the amount of care provided; assisted living residences provide full-time nursing care, while personal care homes are for people who do not require 24-hour nursing-home care.
+The difference between the two types is in the amount of care provided; assisted living residences provide full-time nursing-home care, while personal care homes are for people who do not require 24-hour nursing care.
 Someone with dementia, particularly in later stages, requires care and round-the-clock supervision from trained staff, but not necessarily full-time nursing.
 Homes that cater to people with Alzheimer’s are often called memory care.

-Personal Care Homes may assist with activities of daily living (ADLs) and instrumental activities of daily living (IADLs) and administering medications, but their regulations aren’t as strict as assisted living.
+Personal Care Homes may assist with activities of daily living (ADLs) like eating and bathing, and instrumental activities of daily living (IADLs) like shopping and administering medications, but their regulations aren’t as strict as assisted living.
 Assisted living must provide the following:

 – 24-hour supervision, monitoring and emergency response